- Writer: Geoff Johns

 Page 13 – Panel 4: Murmur about to kill a police officer; the strange dialogue is due to his having cut out his own tongue and sewn his lips together.
 Behind him is the Red Panzer, one of a handful of Nazi themed villains in the DCU.

-Page 13 – Panels 10-11: The Rock of Eternity explodes, showering Gotham with magical debris.
+Page 13 – Panels 10 and 11: The Rock of Eternity explodes, showering Gotham with magical debris.
 This is detailed in the final issue of DAY OF VENGEANCE.

 Page 14 – Panel 1: The speech bubble is from above where Billy Batson, thrown out of the Rock of Eternity, shouts the name of his mentor as he falls.
 By calling out Shazam’s name, Billy turns into . . .

 Page 14 – Panel 2: . . .
 Captain Marvel, just in time to land on Montoya and Allen’s car.

-Page 14 – Panels 3-5: Semi-concious, Captain Marvel sums up the conclusion of DAY OF VENGEANCE where a misguided Spectre killed the wizard Shazam.
+Page 14 – Panels 3 to 5: Semi-concious, Captain Marvel sums up the conclusion of DAY OF VENGEANCE where a misguided Spectre killed the wizard Shazam.